New York Weather Highlights of 2012

 20 - Today's high hit 94°, the year's first 90-degree temperature.
 This was the latest "first 90" since 2003 when it occurred on June 24.

 21 - Under sunny skies the high reached 94° for a second day in a row.
-The morning low was an uncomfortable 79°, just the third time since 1970 that a low temperature in June was this warm.
+The morning low was an uncomfortable 79°, just the third time since 1970 that a low temperature in June was this warm (through 2022).
 The other two times were on June 26, 2003 and June 10, 1984.

 25 - Two rounds of severe thunderstorms moved through the area, one during morning rush hour and the other during the evening commute.
 This was much like June 22 when strong storms rumbled through during mid-afternoon and early evening.
 However, in all cases Manhattan was in a protective bubble as the storms either lost their punch or moved to the north or south.
 While 3-6 inches of rain was common in the suburbs of New Jersey, Westchester County and Long Island, just 0.50" was measured in Central Park.